 As a little girl, Kansas native Chely Wright dreamed of becoming a country music star and spent hours studying the liner notes of Emmylou Harris albums.
 Years later, she went from Wellsville, Kansas to Nashville stardom.

 10. "Back of the Bottom Drawer"

 9. "I Already Do"

-This Gary Burr co-write from 1997 helps define a talented balladeer capable of performing powerful love songs that broke from the pop and rock-influenced trends of late '90s country radio.
+This Gary Burr co-write from 1997 introduced country music to a balladeer capable of performing powerful love songs that broke from the pop and rock-influenced trends of late '90's country radio.

 8. "Picket Fences"

 Wright's gorgeous song for folks who don't fit the mommy, daddy and a white picket fence cliche carries different meaning now that she's living her truth.
 Even without the benefit of hindsight, this was always one of her most poignant songs.

 7. "Like Me"

-This singer-songwriter confessional from Wight's 2010 Rodney Crowell-produced album Lifted Off the Ground came out around the same time as both her coming out, her autobiography Like Me: Confessions of a Heartland Country Singer and the 2011 documentary Wish Me Away.
-It represents the lyrical depth of her new songs.
+This singer-songwriter confessional from Wight's 2010 Rodney Crowell-produced album Lifted Off the Ground came out around the same time as her coming out, her autobiography Like Me: Confessions of a Heartland Country Singer and the 2011 documentary Wish Me Away.
+It represents the lyrical depth of her more recent material.